 When is my water bill due?

 Water bills are due the 1st of each month.
-If payment is postmarked or received in office after the 16th of the month, a late charge will be added.
+If payment is received in office after the 16th of the month, a late charge will be added.

 How do I know if I have a leak?